 OCA - Office for Contemporary Art Norway

-Public Event Wednesday 15 May, University of Arts in Belgrade Kosančićev venac 29
+Public Event Wednesday - 15 May at 17.00, University of Arts in Belgrade, Kosančićev venac 29

 Artist talk, public debate, lectures and meeting with Serbian art community.